No Mardi Gras party in the streets this year: Most Soulard events move online

 Soulard Mardi Gras, widely hailed as one of the largest Mardi Gras celebrations in the United States, is moving off the streets and onto the internet this year because of the coronavirus pandemic.

-The revelry and occasional debauchery lasts from the Feast of the Epiphany to Fat Tuesday, the day before the beginning of Lent.
-This year, those dates are Jan.
-6 to Feb.
-16.
+The revelry and occasional debauchery lasts from the Feast of the Epiphany (Jan.
+6) to Fat Tuesday (Feb.
+16), the day before the beginning of Lent.

-The festivities kick off at 7 p.m.
+This year's festivities kick off at 7 p.m.
 Jan.
 6 at facebook.com/stlmardigras and stlmardigras.org.
-On the traditional Twelfth Night celebration in St. Louis — the Feast of the Epiphany is on the Twelfth Night of Christmas — the festival organizers’ board of directors will meet virtually to decide whether to hold the celebration (hint: yes).
-Area dignitaries and krewes will petition the board with performances, skits and outright bribes.
+On the traditional Twelfth Night celebration in St. Louis — the Feast of the Epiphany is on the 12th night of Christmas — the festival’s board of directors will meet virtually to decide whether to hold the annual celebration.
+(Spoiler: They will decide to.)
+Dignitaries and krewes will petition the board with performances, skits and outright bribes.

 Also on the schedule will be live music, a demonstration on making a king cake, cocktail demonstrations, toasts from Soulard bars, and the christening and raising of the Mardi Gras flag.

-Like most of the activities scheduled for this year’s Mardi Gras, the Twelfth Night celebration will be available online only on the event’s website and Facebook page.
-Mardi Gras Foundation president Mack Bradley emphasized that, with a few exceptions, there will be nothing in Soulard for people to attend in person this year.
+Mack Bradley, president of the Mardi Gras Foundation and spokesman for Mardi Gras Inc., which organizes the events, emphasized that, with a few exceptions, there will be nothing for people to attend in person this year.
 The decision to move the celebration online was made with guidance from St. Louis government officials, the St. Louis Police Department and other agencies, he said.

 Instead of the usual kid-friendly Family Winter Carnival, this year’s Mardi Gras will feature a Shoebox Float Parade on Jan.
 23 (time to be determined).
 Children can make floats out of shoeboxes or similarly sized items, based on a given theme.
 Bradley said that an expert in each theme might provide an interesting fact about the theme as each float is shown online.